balsedie/trilomorph/README.md

-# Trilomorph
-a dynamic and collaborative database for morphogeometric information of trilobite
+# Trilomorph: a dynamic and collaborative database for morphogeometric information of trilobite